hmChirag/LetsTalk/README.md

 # Let's Talk - Video Call Application

 ## Overview
 **Let's Talk** is a real-time video call application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and leverages WebRTC for peer-to-peer communication.
-This application enables seamless video calling capabilities by using WebSockets for signaling, along with STUN servers and ICE candidates for establishing connections across NATs and firewalls.
+This application enables seamless video calling capabilities by using WebSockets for signaling, along with STUN servers and ICE candidates for establishing connections across NATs.

 ## Features
 - **Real-time Video Calls**: Direct peer-to-peer communication using WebRTC.